How to Get a Trade Show Attendee List in 2026

 During the Event

 Supplement your list with real-time data from the event app, badge scans at your booth, and LinkedIn posts with the event hashtag.
-This is when the most content gets posted.
+This is when the most content gets posted, so your list grows fast.

 Post-Event (Within 48 Hours)

 Set a calendar reminder for the day after each trade show.
-Use WhoGoes to pull the updated attendee list (with post-event LinkedIn posts included) and start outreach while the event is still fresh in prospects' minds.
+Pull the updated attendee list (with post-event LinkedIn posts included) and start outreach while the event is still fresh.

 How WhoGoes Makes This Easier in 2026

-Related: What Is an Event Attendee List?
-(And Why LinkedIn Proof Matters) -- a deep dive into how LinkedIn proof makes attendee data more reliable for outreach.
+Related: What Is a Trade Show Attendee List?, a deep dive into how LinkedIn proof makes attendee data more reliable for outreach.

 Ready to get your attendee list?